Kin-Protocol/Kin-Protocol/README.md

 Changes to the ecosystem, whether it be the KRE or proposals to for Kin reserves, will be ratified through onchain Kin Improvement Proposals (KIPs) using the Governance portal.
 This process is to ensure extensive discussion is had on proposals prior to being pushed to the blockchain.
 Any kin staked via the staking module will be able to vote on KIPs.

 ### Governance Process
-KIP Creation &rarr; KIP Feedback &rarr; Signal Collection &rarr; Implementation &rarr; Governance of the Proposal
+### KIP Creation &rarr; KIP Feedback &rarr; Signal Collection &rarr; Implementation &rarr; Governance of the Proposal

+KIP Creation - A community member submits a KIP

+KIP Feedback - The community evaluates the KIP, discusses potential modification or improvements to be made, feedback collected and ultimately it becomes in a closed status

 ## Audits
 TBD